oxteddybear/1homelab/1-createimages/readme.txt

 build location
 ==============
-The vms are going to get built in the folder "Packer_vm" on vsphere, so make sure it exists. you can change this in the varvalues.pkr.hcl file.
+The vms are going to get built in the folder "Packer_vm" on vsphere, so make sure it exists. you can change this in the varvalues.pkr.hcl file. put the esxi iso into the datastore under /iso folder Steps

-Steps
 =====